 Drama and Theatre Studies is a brilliant A Level to take, combining as it does an academically rigorous approach to the study of live theatre and play texts with the fun of practical exploration.
 Students are encouraged to be creative and to develop a full range of theatrical experiences.
 We follow Edexcel’s course, which offers the following elements across the two years of study:

-- Analysis of live theatre – we will attend a variety of theatres to see as wide a range of productions as possible, and then discuss the effects that the actors and production team created.
+- Analysis of live theatre – we will see as wide a range of productions as possible, online as necessary and in person where possible, and then discuss the effects that the actors and production team created.
 This will be an examined unit, assessed through an analytical essay.

 - Practical work on scripted play texts – across the course you will study a wide range of plays, and workshop three in detail.
 You will hone extracts from each of these three plays for performance, one of which will be an extended project viewed by a visiting examiner.
 This unit requires strong teamwork and organisational skills and real commitment to your group, as well as to your own roles.